ndonfris/fish-lsp/docs/MAN_FILE.md

   `--use-workspace <PATH>`    use the workspace at the specified directory path when `fish-lsp info --time-startup` is used
   `--no-warning`              disable message in the `fish-lsp info --time-startup` output
   `--dump-parse-tree <FILE>`  show the tree-sitter AST for the specified file
+  `--no-color`                disable color output in the `fish-lsp info --dump-file-tree` output

 ### `url`